xaizek/zograscope/tools/gdiff/README.md

-The tool can either accept two files on command-line, be integrated with `git` by its means (yet using external GUI tools from `git` isn't very convenient in general) or pick up list of changed files in the repository (staged or unstaged) by itself.
+The tool can either accept two files on command-line, be integrated with `git` by its means (yet using external GUI tools from `git` isn't very convenient in general) or pick up list of changed files in the repository (staged or unstaged in index or from a commit) by itself.
 The latter way of using `zs-gdiff` with `git` doesn't require any configuration and allows going through files without restarting it, unlike when `git` invokes external tools.

 ### Status ###